MihailMiller/music-complexity/README.md

 ID - Conklin2006
 ER -

-All MIDI-files provided are annotated and occasionally quantized versions of the Public Domain Archives "DisklavierTM World": http://www.kuhmann.com/Yamaha.htm
+All MIDI-files used for the analysis are annotated and occasionally quantized versions of the MIDI-Archives "DisklavierTM World": http://www.kuhmann.com/Yamaha.htm

-All MIDI-files, are the copyright(s) of the author/sequencer/performer and/or Robert C. Kuhmann.